chocolatey/docs/input/en-us/licensed-extension/intune/convert.md

 ### Prerequisites

-Ensure that the Chocolatey the package you want to convert and it's depedencies, are present in the current directory before running the `convert` command.
+Ensure that the Chocolatey package you want to convert, and it's depedencies, are present in the current directory before running the `convert` command.
 You can do this with `choco download <PACKAGE NAME> --internalize`.
 ### Command Line

 Provide the path to the Chocolatey package file (`.nupkg`) you want to convert to a Chocolatey Intune package.